vhidvz/vhidvz.github.io/_pages/about.md

 redirect_from: /
 ---

 Hi, my name’s Vahid, I am a senior full-stack engineer with +10 years of experience in software design and development, specializing in creating web apps for projects of all sizes.
 I am passionate about Python and TypeScript, and I am also exploring the Rust programming language to further enhance my skill set.
-Constantly exploring new technologies to improve efficiency and seeking innovative solutions to complex problems are central to my approach.
-Throughout my career, I’ve gained valuable teamwork and leadership skills, and I’m eager to contribute to a team with similar ambitions and goals.
 {: .text-justify}

 # Currently Learning